GoogleChrome/web.dev/src/site/content/en/blog/generic-sensor/index.md

 - Generic Sensor API is a sensor framework that can be easily extended with new sensor classes and each of these classes will keep the generic interface.
 The client code written for one sensor type can be reused for another one with very few modifications!
-- You can configure the sensor, for example, to set the sampling frequency suitable for your application needs.
+- You can configure the sensor.
+For example, you can set the sampling frequency suitable for your application needs.
 - You can detect whether a sensor is available on the platform.
 - Sensor readings have high precision timestamps, enabling better synchronization with other